-The gardening year is a grand cycle of growth and decay, full of defining moments.
+The gardening year is a grand cycle of growth and decay, full of naturally occurring, defining moments.
 I've read about 'the first snowdrop', and known gardeners who can chronicle to the hour the unfurling of the first rose bud.
 Sensitive gardeners out there just know that it's the first day of Spring, or know exactly when to pounce on the first aphid of the rose season and squash it.

 Defining Gardening Moments